Closing a Pool for the Winter

 Traditional pool winterization is about cleaning the water, loading it with chemicals to prevent algae over the winter, maybe putting in some anti-freeze, blowing the water out of the pipes to prevent freeze damage, and putting on the pool safety cover.
 Unfortunately, most of the damage done to swimming pool surfaces occurs during the winter, and these traditional steps do not address the crux of the problem: The LSI.

 The Langelier Saturation Index (LSI) shows us how cold water makes the water more aggressive and hungry for calcium (low-LSI).
 Traditional winterization ignores temperature, but not the Orenda winterization program.
 Water temperature matters!
 So let's be proactive and winterize by preparing for the cold water temperatures.
-This means feeding the pool the calcium and alkalinity that it needs to survive the winter without feeding on the pool surface, causing problems like calcite crystals, winter dust, fading liners, and etching.
+This means feeding the pool the calcium and alkalinity it needs to survive the winter without feeding on the pool surface, causing problems like calcite crystals, winter dust, fading liners, and etching.

 This procedure addresses both the proper balance of water (LSI), and the sanitization of water to prevent it from turning green and nasty.